Licensed technician installing cyclone-rated brackets on an outdoor AC unit in Perth

 Invest in corrosion-resistant materials

-For coastal areas, galvanised steel or marine-grade stainless steel hardware is worth the extra spend.
-It’ll outlast cheaper zinc-plated parts.
+For coastal sites, pick galvanised steel or marine-grade stainless—they outlast zinc-plated parts.

 Don’t forget pre-season cleaning